PaddlePaddle/PaddleSlim/docs/en/quick_start/pruning_tutorial_en.md

 3. Prune model
 4. Train pruned model

+For more background details about Channel Pruning, please refer to He, Yihui, Xiangyu Zhang, and Jian Sun.
+Channel pruning for accelerating very deep neural networks.

 ## 1. Import dependency

 PaddleSlim dependents on Paddle1.7.
 Please ensure that you have installed paddle correctly.
 Import Paddle and PaddleSlim as below: